Botulinum: A Deeper Dive

-Botulinum is a simple, nonsurgical, physician-administered treatment that can temporarily smooth moderate to severe frown lines between the brows in people from 18 to 65 years of age.
+Botulinum is a simple, nonsurgical, physician-administered treatment that can temporarily smooth moderate to severe frown lines and wrinkles throughout the face.
+It is typical to treat patients between the ages of 18 to 80 years of age.
 It is the only treatment of its type approved by the Food and Drug Administration (FDA).

-- 1989 – For the management of strabismus and blepharospasm.
+- 1989 – management of strabismus and blepharospasm.

-- 1992 – It has been used for management of Facial rhytids with significant clinical improvement
+- 1992 – management of facial rhytids with significant clinical improvement

 - 2002 – FDA approval for the aesthetic management of glabellar furrows

-- Presently, it is an efficient and reliable option in minimally invasive facial rejuvenation, facial and cervical dystonias, achalasia cardia, bruxism, hemifacial spasm, headaches, hypersalivation, hyperhidrosis, correction of lines, creases, and wrinkles over the face, chin, neck and chest.
+- Modern Day – used as an efficient and reliable option in minimally invasive facial rejuvenation, facial and cervical dystonias, achalasia cardia, bruxism, hemifacial spasm, headaches, hypersalivation, hyperhidrosis, correction of lines, creases, and wrinkles over the face, chin, neck, and chest.

-Botulinum toxin is available as various preparations, each with its distinct chemical and therapeutic characteristics.
-The most commonly available preparations are Botox and Xeomin and have been extensively studied for various cosmetic and neurological uses.
+Botulinum toxin is available in a variety of preparations, each with its distinct chemical and therapeutic characteristics.
+The most commonly available preparations are Botox, Dysport, and Xeomin which have been extensively studied for various cosmetic and neurological uses.

 Source of Botulinum Toxin

-Botulinum Toxin is a product of the gram-positive anaerobic, spore-forming rod, Clostridium botulinum and is commonly found on plants, soil, water and gastrointestinal tract of animals.
-It is a potent neurotoxin which inhibits the release of acetylcholine at the neuromuscular junction of the peripheral nervous system blocking neural transmission after acting on the presynaptic terminal.
+Botulinum toxin is a product of the gram-positive anaerobic, spore-forming rod, Clostridium botulinum.
+It is commonly found in plants, soil, water, and the gastrointestinal tract of animals.
+It is a potent neurotoxin that inhibits the release of acetylcholine at the neuromuscular junction of the peripheral nervous system blocking neural transmission after acting on the presynaptic terminal.
 When injected into any muscle, it leads to muscle paralysis thereby causing its therapeutic effect.

-Hence, repeat injections should be given every three or four months based on individual response to therapy.
+Hence, Idaho Eyelid and Facial Plastic Surgery in Boise, ID recommend repeating injections every three or four months based on individual response to therapy.
 It should be kept in mind that tolerance to the drug develops with repeated injections due to antibody formation.
 Therefore, it is advised that the lowest effective dose be given as infrequently as possible.

 Available Preparations of Botulinum Toxin

-- OnabotulinumtoxinA (Botox, Botox Cosmetic): First commercially available preparation of Botulinum toxin.
+- OnabotulinumtoxinA (Botox, Botox Cosmetic): This was the first commercially available preparation of Botulinum toxin.
 It is highly potent and has a well-established safety profile.
 Botox is stored in a freezer at or below -5°C and has to be used within 4 hours of reconstitution with 0.9% saline.
-Treats excessive, abnormal contractions in blepharospasm by binding to receptor sites on motor nerve terminals and inhibiting release of ACh, which, in turn, inhibits transmission of impulses in neuromuscular tissue.
+Treats excessive, abnormal contractions in blepharospasm by binding to receptor sites on motor nerve terminals and inhibiting the release of ACh, which, in turn, inhibits the transmission of impulses in neuromuscular tissue.
+Botox is used to treat cervical dystonia, severe primary axillary hyperhidrosis, strabismus, and blepharospasm while Botox Cosmetic is used to treat moderate-to-severe glabellar lines.

-- Rimabotulinumtoxin B (Myobloc or Neurobloc): It has a shelf life of more than a year after reconstitution but is less potent than Botox.
+- Rimabotulinumtoxin B (Myobloc or Neurobloc): Myobloc/Neurobloc has a shelf life of more than a year after reconstitution but is less potent than Botox.
+It is used to treat cervical dystonia.

 Technique of Administration